jeremenichelli/jeremenichelli.github.io/_posts/2019-02-04-the-benefits-props-as-component-slots-in-react.md

 )
 ```

-Of course there's nothing particularly wrong in the example above, and you are going to be just fine with this, specially if these two components are unlikely to change with time.
+Of course there's nothing particularly wrong with the code above and you are going to be just fine with this, specially if these two components are unlikely to change with time.

 But if they do then maintenance might become a little pain, even more if you use this pattern for _button_ a lot across your codebase.

-It can get even worse if for some reason you have one more component level between `Modal` and `Button`.
+It can get even worse if for some reason you have one more component layer between `Modal` and `Button`.

-## Duplicated type definitions
+### Duplicated type definitions

 Whether you are using _prop types_ or any language superset to define types, you will have duplicated and unnecessary definitions all over the place, matching exactly the button props definition.